ishakkhanbd/ishakkhanbd/README.md

 Hi there, this is the portfolio of Md Ishak Khan (ishakkhanbd).
-I hold a PhD in Mechanical Engineering and work in the semiconductor industry.
+I have a PhD in Mechanical Engineering and work in the semiconductor industry.
 I have 9+ years of experience in 3 areas: **Mechanical Design, FEA, and Machine Learning**.
 Please feel free to explore my repositories to have an idea about my design, simulation,and programming expertise.
 For constructive criticism, please feel free to reach out at ishak.buet@gmail.com.